1.1.5 - Example in a year of lean times (2005).

 1.1.6 - Harvest result in a year of abundance.

 1.1.7 - How to get more income in times of scarsity.

 1.1.8 - Applications.

-The year 2005 was a year of lean times, that is, a year in which the cycle's efficiency in question is reduced, as we will see on page 6.
+The year 2005 was a year of lean times, that is, a year in which the cycle's efficiency in question is reduced.

 The two sets of corn cobs were obtained from the same number of seeds (five per set), taken from the same package.